Launch a debate. Anywhere.

 See the verdict

-AutoAudience verdict locks.
+AutoThe crowd verdict is in — and stays open on the replay.
 Recording archives automatically.
-Share the clip, queue the next.
+Share it, queue the next.

 Stream to a thousand.
 Record for posterity.